 However, having IUI at the doctor's office will give you an improved chance of success over these other types of vaginal insemination.
-This is because the sperm is concentrated and placed directly into the uterus, bypassing the cervix, which gets more sperm closer to the egg.
+This is because it is likely to be a stimulated cycle (with medication) and the sperm is concentrated and placed directly into the uterus, bypassing the cervix, which gets more sperm closer to the egg.

 Is at-home insemination right for you?